 Wellness, Bio-Integrated Technologies, and Health in Tech Giants Envision Future Beyond Smartphones

-One of the main forces behind post-smartphone innovation is health technology.
-Continuous health monitoring wearables that can measure blood oxygen levels, glucose, heart rate, and even stress levels are becoming more and more bio-integrated.
+Health technology is one of the primary drivers of post-smartphone innovation.
+Wearables for continuous health monitoring that may measure blood oxygen, glucose, heart rate, and even stress levels are increasingly bio-integrated.

-How Prominent Technology Companies Are Setting the Standard at Tech Giants Envision Future Beyond Smartphones
+How Well-Known Tech Firms Are Setting the Bar at Tech Giants Envision Future Beyond Smartphones

 The Apple